charliethompson217/AudioVisualizer/README.md

 - **ADSR Envelope Control**: Modify the Attack, Decay, Sustain, and Release parameters of the envelope generator.
 - **Virtual Piano Keyboard**: Play notes using your computer keyboard with octave and volume controls.
 - **MIDI File Support**: Play and visualize MIDI files.
+- **Piano Roll**: Visualize MIDI notes in real-time while a song is playing.
+This leverages [Spotify’s Basic Pitch model](https://github.com/spotify/basic-pitch.git) to convert audio to MIDI

 ## Prerequisites